loader2

 B. Demerger

-Effect: Shares of the newly formed company will be credited in your demat account.
+Effect on Holding: Shares of the newly formed company will be credited directly in your Demat account.
 The quantity and price of the demerged company will change.

-Impact: The price and quantity of demerged company will change as per the ratio announced by the Company.
+Impact on Portfolio: The price and quantity of the demerged company will change as per the ratio announced by the Company.
 The Price and quantity of the newly formed company will have to be updated by manually adding entries in your portfolio.

 Example: A Ltd. demerges into A Ltd. and B Ltd.